 Using Images in Your Design Logo

 If using the Ross School of Business Brand (logo) please use the appropriate logo and do not distort or alter the original in any way.
-More information on the School's brand identity can be found in the Strategic Tool Kit.
+More information on the School's brand identity can be found in the Style Guide.

 Image Use Rights